Best and Cheapest Renters Insurance as Rated by Customers in 2022

 - Sudden and accidental damage from an artificially generated electrical current (not including loss to a tube, transistor, or similar electronic component)

-Additionally, many renters insurance policies offer some sort of liability protection and medical payments for a non-resident's accident that occurs on your rental property.
-This coverage protects you from potentially expensive claims, like a lawsuit filed against you for non-resident's property damage or bodily injuries that a non-resident suffers on your rental property.
+Many renters insurance policies also offer some sort of additional liability coverage and medical payments for a non-resident's accident that occurs on your rental property.
+This type of coverage protects you from potentially expensive claims, like a lawsuit filed against you for non-resident's property damage or medical costs from a bodily injury that a non-resident suffers on your rental property.
 A typical liability limit is $100,000, though you can select a higher limit from most insurers.

 What does renters insurance not cover?